docker/docs/ee/ucp/admin/install/install-on-azure.md

 ### Azure Configuration File

 For Docker UCP to integrate with Microsoft Azure,each UCP node in your cluster needs an Azure configuration file, `azure.json`.
-Place the file within `/etc/kubernetes`, and give it 0644 permissions.
+Place the file within `/etc/kubernetes`, and as the `azure.json` file is mounted into the Kubelet container it needs at least 0644 permissions.

 The following is an example template for `azure.json`.
 Replace `***` with real values, and leave the other parameters as is.